OneTouch AT G2 and 10G Network Assistant

 - Capture friendly: Wired or Wi-Fi packet capture streamlines collaboration and escalation of the most complex issues.
 Capturing wireline traffic using the G2 module’s inline capture features avoids the need for SPAN port or TAP.

-- Centralized Management: The Link-Live Cloud Service is a portal that offers visibility to all of the test results and project progress from any NETSCOUT handheld network test tool (LinkSprinter, LinkRunner AT, AirCheck G2 and OneTouch AT), when the tester is dispatched for troubleshooting or validating network installation.
+- Centralized Management: The Link-Live Cloud Service is a portal that offers visibility into all test results and project progress from any NETSCOUT handheld network test tool (LinkSprinter, LinkRunner AT, LinkRunner G2, AirCheck G2 and OneTouch AT), when the tester is dispatched for troubleshooting or validating network installation.

 OneTouch AT features